-In Azure, you can configure a site-to-site VPN from your on-premises network.
 A site-to-site VPN extends your on-premises network to the cloud.
 This gives you another opportunity to use NSGs, because you can also modify the NSGs to not allow access from anywhere other than the local network.
 You can then require that administration is done by first connecting to the Azure network via VPN.

 The site-to-site VPN option might be most attractive in cases where you are hosting production systems that are closely integrated with your on-premises resources in Azure.

-Alternatively, you can use the point-to-site option in situations where you want to manage systems that don't need access to on-premises resources.
+In situations where you want to manage systems that don't need access to on-premises resources.
 Those systems can be isolated in their own Azure virtual network.
 Administrators can VPN into the Azure hosted environment from their administrative workstation.

 You can use either VPN option to reconfigure the ACLs on the NSGs to not allow access to management endpoints from the Internet.

 You can use Remote Desktop Gateway to securely connect to Remote Desktop servers over HTTPS, while applying more detailed controls to those connections.

 Features that you would have access to include:

 - Administrator options to limit connections to requests from specific systems.

 - Smart-card authentication or Azure Multi-Factor Authentication.